grafana/agent/docs/scraping-service.md

 that allows for clustering a set of Agent processes and distributing scrape load across them.

-Determining what to scrape is done by storing instance configuration files to an [API](./api.md) which then stores the configuration files in a KV store backend.
+Determining what to scrape is done by writing instance configuration files to an [API](./api.md), which then stores the configuration files in a KV store backend.
-All agents in the cluster **must** use the same KV store so they read the same set of config files.
+All agents in the cluster **must** use the same KV store so they see the same set of config files.

 Each process of the Grafana Cloud Agent can be running multiple independent